Kaneki-ken03/Project-Nimbus-RO/README.md

 ***

-the development team will maintain a donations wallet that will be set up to receive donations in the form of Nimbus or MATIC.
+the development team will maintain a donations wallet that will be set up to receive donations in the form of Riddler or MATIC.

-//correct address once launched Donation Wallet Address: 0x05932c5B4d79c8b0bFc02Bb3b1309E67Daae8BcD (Only send MATIC or Nimbus to this Address.) //correct address once launched
+//correct address once launched Donation Wallet Address: 0x05932c5B4d79c8b0bFc02Bb3b1309E67Daae8BcD (Only send MATIC or Riddler to this Address.) //correct address once launched
-MATIC received from donations will be allotted in a 75%/25% split and the Nimbus token donations will be allocated 50%/50%
+MATIC received from donations will be allotted in a 75%/25% split and the Riddler token donations will be allocated 50%/50%

-75% MATIC collected along with 50% of the Nimbus tokens will be added to the liquidity pool; while the other 50% of Nimbus will be burned once a months.
+75% MATIC collected along with 50% of the Riddler tokens will be added to the liquidity pool; while the other 50% of Riddler will be burned once a months.

 the remaining 25% MATIC collected from donations will be used to support further project development; this 25% will be subtracted from the total MATIC balance once a month.